 McAllister joined GE Aviation from Howmet Corporation in 1989 and held various materials engineering leadership roles supporting product design, manufacturing, component repair and technology development.
 He is a graduate of the University of Pittsburgh, earning a bachelor's degree in materials engineering.

-He is Chairman of the Board of Directors of ORBIS International, a non-profit global organization dedicated to preserving and restoring sight worldwide by strengthening the capacity of local partners to provide affordable, accessible and sustainable eye care.
+McAllister is a member of the Board of Directors for the Washington Roundtable, an organization where senior executives work together to bring positive change on policies that support a vibrant Washington state economy.
+Additionally, McAllister is Chairman of the Board of Directors of ORBIS International, a non-profit global organization dedicated to preserving and restoring sight worldwide by strengthening the capacity of local partners to provide affordable, accessible and sustainable eye care.
 He is also past president and a member of the Board of Governors for The Wings Club, the premier global society of aviation professionals and a leading forum for aviation issues since 1942.